-Why I gave up being vegan - BBC News
+Why I gave up being vegan

 "Anything I ate would then leave me very quickly and some days it was so bad that I couldn't leave the house."

-He also started to put on a lot of weight - standing at 5ft 10in (1.78cm) but weighing 15st - and had the "highest cholesterol in North Yorkshire", according to his GP.
+He also started to put on a lot of weight - standing at 5ft 10in (1.78m) but weighing 15st - and had the "highest cholesterol in North Yorkshire", according to his GP.

 At the same time, his partner was suffering with depression and a slow thyroid, and they both wanted to make a change.